SunilPrasad/System-Design/README.md

-# System-Design
-System design implementation
+# Load balancing using YARP

 In the fast-paced world of web development, ensuring high availability and optimal performance for your applications is non-negotiable.
 One key technology that empowers developers to achieve these goals is load balancing.
 And when it comes to load balancing, YARP - Yet Another Reverse Proxy - stands out as a versatile and robust solution.

 Understanding Load Balancing